marsha88/Playground/LineXLine/ListOutOfLambda/README.md

 This begs the question though: Why did we write `ifelse`?

 It isn't super obvious, but we need it for `isEmpty` to be usable inside our other list helper functions.
-Our old implementations of things like `length`, `printList`, and `map` relied on our old implementation of `isEmpty`, but that doesn't work anymore because Javascript's native if/else statements won't work with our `truthy` and `falsey` values.
+Our old implementations of things like `length`, `map`, and `filter` relied on our old implementation of `isEmpty`.
+That implemenation doesn't work anymore because Javascript's native if/else statements won't work with our `truthy` and `falsey` values.

 Time for a **refactor**!